Zocuments/research/_posts/2025-12-27-open-world-models-closed-world-work.md

 Because this is a perspective, it should be falsifiable.

-I would update this view if we could show that, without hard constraints:
+We would update this view if we could show that, without hard constraints:

 - models reliably refuse when evidence is missing
 - citations consistently support answers